MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-subscription-churn.md

 ### Set schedule and review configuration

 1. Set a frequency to retrain your model.
-This setting is important to update the accuracy of predictions as new data is ingested in audience insights.
+This setting is important to update the accuracy of predictions as new data is ingested in Customer Insights.
 Most businesses can retrain once per month and get a good accuracy for their prediction.
 1. Select **Next**.
 1. Review the configuration.
 You can go back to any part of the prediction configuration by selecting **Edit** under the shown value.
 Or you can select a configuration step from the progress indicator.
 1. If all values are configured correctly, select **Save and run** to begin the prediction process.
 On the **My predictions** tab, you can see the status of your predictions.
 The process may take several hours to complete depending on the amount of data used in the prediction.